 - Given the humanitarian mission, partners will work together in good faith, bringing their experience, expertise and networks to bear to collaboratively progress towards the alliance’s goals.

 - Each organization's primary motivation for participation will be humanitarian.

 - Organizations will be clear and upfront about their commercial stance vis-a-vis digital identity.

-- Partnership is open (i.e. there will be no cap on the number or type of participating organizations).
-However, partnership must be approved by the board following a due-diligence process and partnership can be terminated by decision of the board.
+- Alliance partnership is open (i.e. there will be no cap on the number or type of participating organizations).
+However, partnership must be approved by the board following a due-diligence process and partnership can be terminated by decision of the Board.

 - ID2020 will conduct due diligence on potential partners using established UN policies including, but not limited to, the UNDP “Policy on Due Diligence and Partnerships with the Private Sector” (2013).